The best (almost) unlimited mobile data plans

 Best Vodafone ‘unlimited’ data plan

-Our top pick out of the whole bunch, Vodafone’s SIM Only Super+ Plan tosses up an enormous 100GB for $65 per month (or just $55 if you purchase before 13 October), after which you’ll pay no excess data charges and be able to use data at a speed cap of 10Mbps.
-You’ll also score unlimited national talk and text, unlimited international minutes to Vodafone’s selected Zone 1 countries and 300 minutes to Vodafone’s Zone 2 countries.
+Our top pick out of the whole bunch, Vodafone’s SIM Only Super+ Plan tosses up an enormous 100GB for $65 per month (or 200GB for $55 per month for the first year if you purchase before 12 November), after which you’ll pay no excess data charges and be able to use data at a speed cap of 10Mbps.
+You’ll also score unlimited national talk and text, unlimited international minutes to Vodafone’s selected Zone 1 countries and 200 minutes to Vodafone’s Zone 2 countries.

 What does ‘unlimited’ data really mean?